 Yoga Business and Wellness Coach Shayna Hiller advises, "Make sure you have social media channels and begin to post about your virtual offerings.
 The more you put yourself out there, the more people learn about your business."

 Check your TeamUp resources

 While you do not have to become a social media pro overnight to have a successful business, investing in a social media marketing strategy and tools to help you reach your customers will benefit your growth and establish your presence online.
 To learn more ways to amplify your marketing efforts, check out our marketing guides and resources.
 Your TeamUp dashboard includes Zapier and several other marketing tools that can help you grow your brand.
-Login to your TeamUp account or sign up for a 30-day trial to explore these features.
+Login to your TeamUp account or sign up for a free trial to explore these features.

 Frequently Asked Questions

 What are the best social media management apps for Gyms?

 If you manage a small gym with fewer than three social media profiles, Hootsuite is perfect for you and starts at only $19 per month.